-- Does the sterilizer have complex components (i.e., vacuum or air pump, steam generator, Wi-Fi)? • Does the sterilizer need special air and water filtration systems to operate? - How often will you have to change items like filters on - the unit? • How will you know it's time for maintenance on a filter- - using system? • What are the daily, weekly - and monthly maintenance requirements for the sterilizer? • Can your staff do the - maintenance, or will you need a service call to maintain the sterilizer?
+- Does the sterilizer have complex components (i.e., vacuum or air pump, steam generator, Wi-Fi)? • Does the sterilizer need special air and water filtration systems to operate? - How often will you have to change items like filters on - the unit? - using system? • What are the daily, weekly - and monthly maintenance requirements for the sterilizer? • Can your staff do the - maintenance, or will you need a service call to maintain the sterilizer?